 State Average Birth Weight and LMP Gestational Age

 Where to Obtain a West Virginia Birth Certificate

-You can request a West Virginia birth search and certificate by mail or in person.
-West Virginia charges $12 per copy.
-This fee is non-refundable regardless of whether or not the West Virginia birth record search returns any results.
+You can request a West Virginia birth records search and certificate by mail or in person.
+The state charges $12 per copy.
+This fee is non-refundable regardless of whether or not the birth record lookup returns any results.
 You cannot pay with a credit card, but there is an ATM in the building you can use to get cash.

 For walk-in service, you can pay with cash, check or money order.
 You can get your certificate within 15 minutes this way.
 You can visit them at 350 Capitol Street, Charleston, NC.